 How to Recover from Binge Eating Disorder

 Binge eating disorder is a serious condition with severe medical and difficult mental health consequences.
-Professional medical and psychological treatment can help individuals with Binge eating disorder learn to manage negative emotions in healthy ways.
+Professional medical and psychological treatment can help individuals with Binge eating disorders learn to manage negative emotions in healthy ways.

-Individual, family, and group therapies; specialised treatment modalities; medications; expert psychotherapy, and medical interventions are all tools that help individuals recover from Binge Eating Disorder.
+Individual, family, and group therapies; specialised treatment modalities; medications; expert psychotherapy, and medical interventions are all tools that help individuals recover from Binge Eating disorders.
 Evaluation by licensed medical and mental health professionals help individuals develop personalised treatment plans that address each person’s unique needs for recovery.

 At Castle Craig we treat people suffering from alcohol or drugs addiction, who have also been diagnosed with binge eating disorder.
 Contact us for more information.